MQ-FOAR705/Sophie-Avard-Proof-of-Concept/README.md

 dir("qcoder-analysis-project/documents")
 ```

-To create a path to the 'txts' folder and copy the txts to the qcoder_analysis directoy, run:
+To create a path to the 'txts' folder and copy the txts to the qcoder_analysis directory, run:
 ```Rscript
 #create path to diretory
 rawPath <- "/Users/sophieavard/Desktop/pdf-to-text/txts"